dev-ved30/PdfCast/README.md

 I created this project beacuse I didn't want to read a book for school.
 As it follows, the current implementation can be broken very easily.
 It's also uncomfortably reliant on `Anchor` for a large chunk of its functionality.

 While this has worked for me, I acknowledge that it will not fit the work flow for many people.
-If there's enough interest, I would consider developing a host agnostic folk or recode the project entirely.
+If there's enough interest, I would consider developing a host agnostic fork or recode the project entirely.
 Based on the feedback, I could also work on building a user interface to make the utility a little easier to use.

 As it stands, I will try to fix bugs and solve any major issues.

-If you're interested in working on the project, you can start off with a folk and get in touch to discuss the specifics.
+If you're interested in working on the project, you can start off with a fork and get in touch to discuss the specifics.
 I'm always up for nerdy stuff!